michaelablanchfield/michaelablanchfield.github.io/bio.md

 				<i>Bachelor of Arts (Honours) in Game Design</i></h4>

 				<small>
 				1. Developed a fast paced single-player ‘bullet-hell’ shooter game called Ventilate for my final year project.
 I was the primary 3D artist and secondary 2D artist in a team with four friends.
-I was responsible for creating all the enviromental assets along with a portion of the game's UI sprites.
+I was responsible for creating the logo, all the enviromental assets and a portion of the game's UI sprites.
 				<a href="https://inkfoxstudios.itch.io/ventilate">Download Ventilate from itch.io.</a>
 				<br><iframe width="560" height="315" src="https://www.youtube.com/embed/-R_XtMnkS4s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>